dvirgiln/dvirgiln.github.io/_posts/2019-09-15-aws-codedeploy-troubleshooting.md

 The last line of this file indicates the last package that was installed.

-It appears that the Cylance service has installed 2 additional packages.
+It appears that the Cylance service installed 2 additional packages.
 It makes sense that these 2 packages being installed by a parallel process has created a race, whereby the Cylance service got to lock the RPMDB before the CodeDeploy RPM could, so the CodeDeploy failed.
 In order to avoid this race condition going forward, the easiest thing to try is to just add a 'sleep 60s' to the CloudInit script, just before the './install auto', to ensure that it pauses for 60 seconds, giving Cylance a chance to complete first.

 Once the timeout is being added, CodeDeploy works fine.
 You can check all the output of CodeDeploy in the directory: